r00k/handbook/benefits/paid-time-off-se.md

 # Sweden Paid Time Off

-This is the policy for the Stockholm.
+This is the policy for Sweden.
 There is an [alternate policy if you are located in the US][us].

 ## Holiday Time Off